Chilonia Union High School: The Golden Jubilee (1968-2018)

-Celebration of the Golden Jubilee Festival of the day is organized 30 March, 2018.
-Over 1800 ex-students and current students alonged proced registered.
+Celebration of the Golden Jubilee Festival of the day is organized 30 March 2018.
+Over 1800 ex-students and current students alonged proceed registered.
 On the occasion been celebrated 50 year anniversary of the Chilonia Union High School.
 An Theme Song has been made for the occasion of Golden Jubilee of the school.
 Renowned a Bangladeshi singer Milon Mahmood have been made Tune, Voices and Composition.